 Does foam help soundproof?

 Foam is a great solution for sound treatments!
-It is designed to reduce noise by absorbing sound waves.
-Even though all foams listed above will help, thicker sound absorbing foam tends to dampen noise better than thinner options.
+It is designed to reduce noise by absorbing and controlling sound waves.
+Even though all foams listed here will help, thicker sound absorption foam tends to dampen noise better than thinner options.

 What is the best material for soundproofing?

-Soundproofing foam is the best material for sound treatments.
+Acoustic foam is the best material for sound absorption.
 In rooms where there is a lot of noise or too much echo, the acoustic foam will help control the sound and bring it down to a reasonable level.
-When looking for quality sound treatments, design is also important.
+When looking for quality sound treatments, design can also be important.
 Wedge, pyramid, and eggcrate foams tend to be more effective than foam with a flat surface.